 Many INTP careers involve their capability to analyze systems and ideas thoroughly to create deep understanding, and enjoy designing creative solutions to highly abstract problems.

-The Intuition function of an INTP personality usually gets better with more information that the person takes in, therefore, the INTP needs to be in a field where there is more scope for new information and the possibility to explore uncharted territories and these individuals always need to grow, any stagnation will kill their interest faster than stress.
+The Intuition function of an INTP personality usually gets better with more information that the person takes in, therefore, the INTP needs to be in a field where there is more scope for new information and the possibility to explore uncharted territories and these individuals always need to grow, any stagnation will finish off their interest faster than stress.

 INTPs work best independently or with a small team of colleagues that are perceived as smart, competent, and logical and they don’t like being around people they deem not as competent or those who are too aggressive or overbearing without the intellect to back it all up, and they may also not respect people who are far too sweet and caring or emotional in the workplace.